-Western Red Cedar (scientific name: Thujaplicata), has a heartwood red-pink brown color.
+Western red cedar (scientific name: Thujaplicata), has a heartwood red-pink brown color.
 Sapwood is narrow and pale yellow-white, not always clearly distinguishable from the heartwood.
-Its texture is medium to coarse, and grain is straight.
+Its texture is medium to coarse, and its grain is straight.

 Janka Hardness :

 370 kg/m3(23 lbs/ft3)

 Western red cedar works well with hand and machine tools.
 Because it is soft, it dents and scratches very easily.
 Sanding can be uneven due to different densities of earlywood and latewood.
 It is good with glues and finishes well.
 Direct contact with iron can cause staining and discoloration, especially when moisture is present.